ElvisKoech/Deloitte_Hackathon_predict_Loan_Defaulter/README.md

 - Categorical attributes are encoded using LabelEncoder as we will using Random Forest for building the model.

 ## Features Selection
+- used ExtraTreesClassifier to select the best features

+## valuation Metric
+The competition evaluation metric used is Log-loss.

+## Approach
+As this is a classification problem that involves prediction of whether a loan applicant will default or not, built Logistic Regression ,Random Forest and Xgboost models. performed log loss each model and Xgboost performed better with a log loss of 0.32. later performed hyperparameter tunning and train the xgboost model using Aws sagemaker instances And the f1 scores of the model improve from 0.91 to 0.94